-Photos will be exhibited at the End of Year Party (December 3rd), and they will also be displayed with full credits on The Fenner School social media accounts over 2021 and 2022.
-You are welcome to elect to not have your photo featured on Fenner social media.
+Photos will be exhibited at the End of Year Party (December 9th), and they will also be displayed with full credits on The Fenner School social media accounts, newsletter, and event promotion images, over 2022 and 2023.
+You are welcome to elect to not have your photo featured via Fenner media platforms.

 Photos must be of a high resolution.
 You can find out more about how to do this here.